Kava-Labs/kava/x/shutdown/spec/README.md

 Design Alternatives:

-- store list of disallowed msg types in params, then don't need custom gov proposal
+- store list of disallowed msg types in params, then we don't need the custom gov proposal
 - replace the app Router with a custom one to avoid using the antehandler - can't be done with current baseapp, but v0.38.x enables this. (https://github.com/cosmos/cosmos-sdk/issues/5455)